chaoge525/soafee_demo/documentation/quickstart.rst

 Run on FVP-Base
 ---------------

-To start fvp emulation and connect to its terminal, you need to start the fvp-base emulator with podman or docker flavour:
+To start FVP emulation and connect to its terminal, you need to start the FVP emulator and pass the particular (Docker or Podman) image to run:

 .. code-block:: console